 Non-residents and the main residence exemption

-A proposal set forth in the 2017 Budget denies foreign and temporary tax residents access to the CGT main residence exemption.
-The proposed measures are to apply from 9 May 2017.
+A proposal originally set forth in the 2017 Budget denies foreign and temporary tax residents access to the CGT main residence exemption.
+The proposed measures apply from 9 May 2017.

-For progress of the legislation through parliament see Treasury Laws Amendment (Reducing Pressure on Housing Affordability Measures) Bill 2019
+For details of the legislation see Treasury Laws Amendment (Reducing Pressure on Housing Affordability Measures) Bill 2019